e-mail: bok@dhit.pl

 43.12 ZŁ

-Give us a call tel: +48 888 99 98 98 or get in touch through form on our website.
-You can check the lifting capacity as well as the shape of neodymium magnets in our power calculator power calculator
+Give us a call tel: +48 888 99 98 98 or contact us through contact form on our website.
+You can check the mass and the appearance of neodymium magnet in our force calculator magnetic calculator

 Orders placed by 2:00 PM will be shipped on the same business day.